swagathushetty/swagathushetty/README.md

 # Hi there I am swagath shetty and I am a self taught full stack developer 👋

-I am proficient in JS,NodeJS,React,MongoDB,SQL,Hosting,techincal writing
+I am proficient in JS,NodeJS,React,MongoDB,SQL,Hosting,technical writing

 Apart from coding I also spend a lot of time writing techincal documentations.